+MISSION

+Edible Schoolyard NYC's mission is to support edible education for every child in New York City.

+VISION

-MISSION Edible Schoolyard NYC partners with public schools to transform the hearts, minds, and eating habits of young New Yorkers through a seed-to-table education.
-VISION All children are educated and empowered to make healthy food choices for themselves, their communities, and their environment, actively achieving a just and sustainable food system for all.
-ABOUT EDIBLE SCHOOLYARD NYC By integrating hands-on food education into high-need schools across New York City, Edible Schoolyard NYC aims to change attitudes, preferences, and behaviors around healthy eating.
+All children are educated and empowered to make healthy food choices for themselves, their communities, and their environment, actively achieving a just and sustainable food system for all.

+ABOUT EDIBLE SCHOOLYARD NYC

+By integrating hands-on food education into high-need schools across New York City, ESYNYC aims to change attitudes, preferences, and behaviors around healthy eating.
 Staff work in schools to support garden builds and maintenance, develop and implement standards-based curriculum, and integrate garden and kitchen classes into the school day.
+With a goal of transforming the whole school environment, ESYNYC also conducts cafeteria tastings, works with partner organizations on improving cafeteria food, and hosts community days and family programs.
+ESYNYC currently works in six schools across New York City, reaching 4,000 students directly, and is adding a seventh in September 2018.
+ESYNYC also supports educators and administrators to develop and expand programming in their own schools through Professional Development workshops, reaching nearly 600 educators and administrators a year who in turn see over 394,350 students.

+HISTORY

-With a goal of transforming the whole school environment, Edible Schoolyard NYC also conducts cafeteria tastings, works with partner organizations on improving cafeteria food, and hosts community days and family programs to involve the whole school and community in wellness education.
-ESYNYC currently works in six schools across New York City, reaching 3,300 students directly.
-In addition to its direct work in schools, Edible Schoolyard NYC also supports educators and administrators to develop and expand programming in their own schools through professional development workshops.
-Thorugh this program, we see 500+ teachers a year, reaching over 80,000 students.
-HISTORY In 1995, nationally acclaimed restaurateur and food activist Alice Waters created the first Edible Schoolyard in Berkeley, California, pioneering the notion that the best place to teach children the connection between food, health, and the environment is in our schools.
-Edible Schoolyard NYC was established in 2010 as the first northeastern affiliate of the program, and it is a separate 501(c)(3) non-profit with independent board, governance, and leadership.
-Edible Schoolyard NYC is inspired by the work of Edible Schoolyard Project, and has developed its own curriculum resources to address the needs of New York City public schools.
-THE PROBLEM Our food system is failing us and holding our children back.
+In 1995, nationally acclaimed restaurateur and food activist Alice Waters created the first Edible Schoolyard in Berkeley, California, pioneering the notion that the best place to teach children the connection between food, health, and the environment is in our schools.
+ESYNYC was established in 2010 as the first northeastern affiliate of the program, and it is a separate 501(c)(3) non-profit with independent board, governance, and leadership.
+ESYNYC is inspired by the work of Edible Schoolyard Project, and has developed its own curriculum resources to address the unique needs of NYC public schools.

+THE PROBLEM

+Our food system is failing us and holding our children back.
 The effects of this inequitable system are profound: nearly one in four children in New York City is food insecure, and over 50% of New York City public school children are obese or overweight.
 Diet-related health issues account for almost 75% of preventable deaths in the U.S. This issue has a disproportionate affect on low-income communities and communities of color.
 Here in New York City, obesity rates in East Harlem are three times what they are on the Upper East Side, just a few short blocks away.
 A child born into poverty is twice as likely to be overweight than her more affluent peers.
 Children in disadvantaged communities lack the access to, engagement with, and education about real, healthy food that they so desperately need and deserve.